-- 1. Building heights should not exceed 5 storeys. - 2.
-Buildings should be setback from a direct interface with residentially-zoned properties in accordance with Clause 55.04-1, Clauses 55.04-4 and 55.04-5. - 3.
-Development should incorporate a minimum front setback of 4 metres to respond to the existing residential character and protect existing trees (and root protection zones) (See Figure 17). - 4.
-Development should have a side setback of at least 2 metres to respond to the existing landscape character. - 5.
-Development on lots interfacing directly with the creek reserve should: - Include side setbacks that create visual and physical links to the creek as follows: - → For a site comprising 2 consolidated lots (or more), provide side setbacks of 3 metres. - > Include a publicly-accessible pedestrian and cycle link within one side setback unless a link already exists or is approved within 50 m of the site (see Figure 18 for indicative location of links from residential hinterland to Darebin Creek).
+- 1. Building heights must not exceed 5 storeys (18m). - 2.
+Any part of the building above 3 storeys should be: - Setback at least 3 metres from the front building line; - Setback beyond a 45 degree plane from the sides of the level below; - Have a lightweight appearance; and - Balconies may encroach into the upper level setbacks provided they are lightweight and discontinuous. - 3.
+Buildings should be setback from a direct interface with residentially-zoned properties in accordance with Clause 55.04-1, Clauses 55.04-4 and 55.04-5. - 4.
+Development should incorporate a minimum front setback of 4 metres to respond to the existing residential character and protect existing trees (and root protection zones) (See Figure 17). - 5.
+Development should have a side setback of at least 2 metres to respond to the existing landscape character.

+- 6. Development on lots interfacing directly with the creek reserve should: - Include side setbacks that create visual and physical links to the creek as follows: - For a site comprising 2 consolidated lots (or more), provide side setbacks of 3 metres. - → Include a publicly-accessible pedestrian and cycle link within one side setback unless a link already exists or is approved within 50 m of the site (see Figure 18 for indicative location of links from residential hinterland to Darebin Creek). - Pedestrian links must be designed to Council standards.

-- → Pedestrian links must be designed to Council standards. - → The edge of pedestrian links should be defined by low landscaping and permeable front fences and development should be designed to address them with entries, windows and balconies. - Be designed to address the linear creek reserve with entries, windows and balconies. - Include a 3 metre landscaped setback from the property boundary facing the creek. - Incorporate a low, visually permeable fence to clearly define the public realm while retaining the potential for visual interaction. - Include a 1.5 metre footpath within the creek reserve alongside the common boundary to clearly define the public and private realms.
-This should have logical connections into the existing shared path network along Darebin Creek.
+- The edge of pedestrian links should be defined by low landscaping and permeable front fences and development should be designed to address them with entries, windows and balconies. - Be designed to address the linear creek reserve with entries, windows and balconies. - Include a 3 metre landscaped setback from the property boundary facing the creek. - Incorporate a low, visually permeable fence to clearly define the public realm while retaining the potential for visual interaction. - Include a 1.5 metre footpath within the creek reserve alongside the common boundary to clearly define the public and private realms.
+This should have logical connections into the existing shared path network along Darebin Creek. - 7.
+Building materials and colour palette should be responsive to the natural creekside character through natural, non-reflective materials, such as wood and brick; as well as muted colours.